 - Program ‘system’: Describe the training program ‘system’ in which your work will be accomplished.
 For example, what individuals or groups (stakeholders) will have an interest in your project?
 Who will be impacted by your project?
 What resources and challenges do you anticipate?
 Please indicate your year in training and the number of years you have remaining in training during which you may be able to devote time to this project.
 Please make explicit reference to your project mentor.

 Please provide a letter of support for your project from your faculty mentor.
-This letter should be emailed to Ms. Elizabeth Sylvester at firstname.lastname@example.org at the time of your online application.
+The following information should be included:

 - Name and professional title of mentor

 - Current training program with which the mentor is associated

 - Contact information of mentor (include email and postal mailing address)

 - Explicit statement of support for the educational project, including:

 - how the mentor sees the project as beneficial to the applicant and to the educational interests of the training program and/or institution

 - the amount of time and expertise that the mentor is realistically able to provide in support of the project